vicky-1729/Devops/ansible/Ansible Notes.md

 ---

 ## Ansible Tags

-Tags will  run only certain parts of your playbook.
+**Tags** let you run only certain parts of your playbook.
 Good for big playbooks or when you want to run only setup or deploy steps.

 **Example:**
 ```yaml
 - name: Install Apache
   tags: setup